See a Doctor

 What is the trifecta Ehlers-Danlos syndrome?

 The trifecta refers to the co-occurrence of EDS, POTS, and MCAS, which presents a complex clinical picture due to the overlap of symptoms affecting multiple systems.
+Sometimes EDS, POTS, and other conditions are grouped into a syndrome called the Pentad Super Syndrome.

 Can you have both POTS and EDS?